Critical Scaling of Compression-Driven Jamming of Athermal Frictionless Spheres in Suspension: Finite Size Effects

 \section{Finite Size Effects}

 Since we wish our analysis to be representative of behavior in the limit of an infinite sized system, it is important to demonstrate that our data do not suffer from effects due to the finite size of our numerical system.
 Our results in Fig.~\ref{comp-test} clearly show that there are no finite size effects at small values of $\phi$.
 However we still need to check that there are no finite size effects near jamming.
-For a continuous phase transition, such as is frictionless jamming, one expects there to be a correlation length $\xi$ that diverges as the critical point is approached.
+Since frictionless jamming is like a continuous phase transition with respect to the stress, one expects there to be a correlation length $\xi$ that diverges as the critical point is approached.
 Once one has $\xi \gtrsim L/2$, with $L$ the length of the numerical system, effects of the finite size of the system will appear.
-We want, therefore, to check that our system is large enough for all our data points $(\phi,\dot\gamma)$ that they suffer from no such finite size effects.
+We therefore want to check, for all our data points $(\phi,\edot)$, that our system is large enough that they suffer from no such finite size effects.

 Here we have simulated two different system sizes with $N=16384$ and $N=32768$ total particles.
 We will denote the pressure in the first case $p_{16}$ and in the second case $p_{32}$.
-In Fig.~\ref{relE-p} we plot the relative difference in pressure between these two different sized systems, $\Delta p/p\equiv 2(p_{16}-p_{32})/(p_{16}+p_{32})$, as a function of the particle packing $\phi$, for our three smallest compression rates $\dot\gamma$.
+In Fig.~\ref{relE-p} we plot the relative difference in pressure between these two different sized systems, $\Delta p/p\equiv 2(p_{16}-p_{32})/(p_{16}+p_{32})$, as a function of the particle packing $\phi$, for our three smallest compression rates $\edot$.
 In Fig.~\ref{relE-p}(a) we show results for the average pressure (averaged over our 10 independent compression runs) for our 2D system; in \ref{relE-p}(b) we show the corresponding results for our 3D system.
 The error bars represent one standard deviate of estimated statistical error.
-Note, the results for each $\dot\gamma$ are displaced vertically an amount 0.5 from the the next smaller $\dot\gamma$, so that one can easily distinguish the different data sets.
+Note, the results for each $\edot$ are displaced vertically an amount 0.5 from the the next smaller $\edot$, so that one can easily distinguish the different data sets.
 One sees that $\Delta p/p$ fluctuates about zero, and all data points are within two standard deviations of zero.
 This indicates that there are no systematic differences between the two system sizes, and that the finite $\Delta p/p$ is a consequence of statistical fluctuations in our finite sampling.
 Not surprisingly, these fluctuations are largest when one gets close to $\phi_J$.